dividedmind/statistics-done-wrong/data-analysis.rst

 really works, so we will call the difference between medication and placebo "significant."
 If *p* is larger, we'll call the difference insignificant.

+The *p* value can be extended to more complex analyses than the comparison of two groups.
+If it's possible to construct a model which states the likelihood of each possible outcome when we assume a particular model is true, it's possible to compute a *p* value for each outcome.
+When scientists fit lines to data they get a *p* value for the hypothesis that the relationship between the variables is zero; when they test if data follows a certain distribution, or if certain variables are independent of each other, or use one of many dozens of other assorted statistical tests, they use *p* values.

 But there are limitations.
 The *p* value is a measure of surprise, not a measure of the size of the effect.
 I can get a tiny *p* value by either measuring a huge effect -- "this medicine makes people live four times longer" -- or by measuring